mattgray/cv/matt-gray-cv.md

 Interests
 ---------

-I take an interest in computer programming outside of my work, in particular functional programming.
+I take an interest in technology and programming outside of my work, in particular functional programming.
 I have been working a little bit with the MirageOS unikernel framework, and presented a talk on this at the Devs in the Ditch meetup.

-Outside of computers, I enjoy rock climbing and music.
+Outside of technology, I enjoy rock climbing and music.

 References
 ----------